 The chlorine gas undergoes an oxidizing chemical reaction with some of the proteins in the flour, producing alloxan as an unintended byproduct.
 Bair and other milling industry leaders claim that bleaching and oxidizing agents don’t leave behind harmful residues in flour, although they can cite no studies or published data to confirm this.

-It has been shown that alloxan is a byproduct of the flour bleaching process, the process they use to make flour look so “clean” and — well, white.
-No, they are technically not adding alloxan to the flour — although you will read this bit of misinformation on the Internet.
-But, they are doing chemical treatments to the grain that result in the formation of alloxan in the flour.
+It’s been shown that alloxan is a byproduct of the flour bleaching process, the process they use to make flour look so “clean” and — well, white.
+No, they’re technically not adding alloxan to the flour — although this is a common misconception.
+But, they ARE doing chemical treatments to the grain that result in the formation of alloxan in the flour.

 With so little food value already in a piece of white bread, now there is potentially a chemical poison lurking in there as well.

 Alloxan, or C4 H2O4N2, is a product of the decomposition of uric acid.
-It is a poison that is used to produce diabetes in healthy experimental animals (primarily rats and mice), so that researchers can then study diabetes “treatments” in the lab.
+It’s a poison that’s used to produce diabetes in healthy experimental animals (primarily rats and mice), so that researchers can then study diabetes “treatments” in the lab.
 Alloxan causes diabetes because it spins up enormous amounts of free radicals in pancreatic beta cells, thus destroying them.

 Beta cells are the primary cell type in areas of your pancreas called islets of Langerhans, and they produce insulin; so if those are destroyed, you get diabetes.

-There is no other commercial application for alloxan — it is used exclusively in the medical research industry because it is so highly toxic.
+There’s no other commercial application for alloxan — it’s used exclusively in the medical research industry because it is so highly toxic.

-Given the raging epidemic of diabetes and other chronic diseases in this country, can you afford to be complacent about a toxin such as this in your bread, even if it is present in small amounts?
+Given the raging epidemic of diabetes and other chronic diseases in this country, can you afford to be complacent about a toxin such as this in your bread, even if it’s present in small amounts?

 Similar to disinfection byproducts (DBPs) in water, alloxan is formed when the chlorine reacts with certain proteins remaining in the white flour after the bran and germ have been removed.
 Protein makes up between 5 percent and 15 percent of white flour, depending on whether it’s cake flour, or high-gluten flour, such as what’s used for pizza crust or bagels.